Exploring QCD matter in extreme conditions with Machine Learning: Acknowledgements

 \section{Acknowledgements}

-We express our sincere gratitude to all collaborators who have made invaluable contributions to our research projects. \\ This work was supported by the Germany BMBF under the ErUM-Data project (KZ), the AI grant of SAMSON AG, Frankfurt (LW and KZ), Xidian-FIAS International Joint Research Center (LW), Huawei Technologies Co., Ltd and the National Natural Science Foundation of China under contract No. 12075098 (LP), and U.S. Department of Energy, Office of Science, Office of Nuclear Physics, grant No. DE-FG88ER40388 (SS).
+We express our sincere gratitude to all collaborators who have made invaluable contributions to our research projects. \\ This work was supported by the Germany BMBF funded KISS consortium (05D23RI1) in the ErUM-Data action plan (KZ), the AI grant of SAMSON AG, Frankfurt (LW and KZ), Xidian-FIAS International Joint Research Center (LW), Huawei Technologies Co., Ltd and the National Natural Science Foundation of China under contract No. 12075098 (LP), Tsinghua University under grant No. 53330500923 (SS), and U.S. Department of Energy, Office of Science, Office of Nuclear Physics, grant No. DE-FG88ER40388 (SS).

 {\Alph{section}}